 This is a very gentle, light touch therapy that assesses and releases soft tissue tension connected to organs.
 It supports the fascia that envelopes all the organs to be free and able to glide so the organs can hang and move in the way they are designed.

 or Womb Massage

-There is evidence that a form of external womb massage existed historically in many cultures around the world, facilitating and easing women through their menstruation, sexual health, fertility, birthing, postpartum and peri/menopausal life transitions.
+There is evidence that a form of external womb massage existed historically in many cultures around the world, facilitating and easing women through their years of menstruation, sexual health, fertility, birthing, postpartum and peri/menopausal life transitions.

 This technique is modest, gentle, non invasive, and external.

+It is a massage done on the belly.
 It works by relieving congestion and circulation blockages in the soft tissues of the abdomen to improve the flows of blood, lymph and nerve impulses to the organs.
 It may also release emotional and energetic congestion from the abdomen.
 All of this supports vitality for organs.

 It is specifically known for helping balance the soft tissues that support, suspend, and weave around the womb, as well as release tension from the muscles of the womb itself.
 As a result, a ’tilted, tipped, retroverted’, or ‘prolapsed, falling’ womb can be rebalanced gently in the pelvis.
 Through this, I have observed in myself and clients over the years that circulation is increased, natural fertility is supported, menstruation is more efficient and pelvic tissues can decongest and de-inflame more efficiently.
 This means that discomforts commonly associated with pelvic pain, menstrual cramps, painful sex, post hysterectomy scarring and bladder incontinence may be reduced, as a side effect.

 No matter what the cause for seeking out this therapy, a common result of this work is to feel lighter, more centered and aligned within oneself after the session.
 Over time, more self awareness and positive regard to this part of your body can develop, and this can enable you to care for yourself better as a whole.